grygy/pv217-microservices-materials/02/README.md

 ## What is REST?

-REST stands for Representational State Transfer.
+REST stands for Representational State Transfer on top of the HTTP protocol.
 It is an architectural style for designing distributed systems.

 ### Endpoint